4ban/ezeos/README.md

 if you want to use more than 4 default themes, install `ttkthemes` (optional, recommended)
 * pip3 install ttkthemes

+There is a possibility that you have to install additional libraries:
+* pip3 install beautifulsoup4
+* pip3 install moneywagon
+* pip3 install requests

+For the further update:
+> * pip3 install Pillow
+> * pip3 install SocketIO-client
+> * pip3 install pyte

 ## Usage

 At the root of this project: